johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue which prevented users from selecting 'Report this file as safe' when downloading a file.

 ### Feature updates

-- **Removal of “Add account” option in Profile menu for Entra ID users.** The option to add a linked personal account directly from Edge is no longer available in the Edge profile menu.

 - **Extending support for viewing MIP Protected PDF Files to different sovereignties (including GCCH).** Sovereign cloud customers (including GCCH) are able to open MIP protected PDF content in Microsoft Edge.
 This change is available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine.